 "What happened ... was an accident waiting to happen.
-The company's systems and processes were so deficient and its key personnel so lacking in basic competence that the blowout can properly be said to have been an expert weiting to account."
+The company's systems and processes were so deficient and its key personnel so lacking in basic competence that the blowout can properly be said to have been an event waiting to occur."